Skip to content

 /**

-* @property-read \Illuminate\Database\Eloquent\Collection<int, \App\Modules\Permission\Models\Role> $roles Member’s Roles (added by a Member::roles() relationship)
+* @property-read \Illuminate\Database\Eloquent\Collection<int, \App\Modules\Permission\Models\Role> $roles

-* @method static \Illuminate\Database\Eloquent\Builder|\App\Modules\Member\Models\Member canceled() Cancelled Member state (added by a Member::scopeCanceled())
+* @method static \Illuminate\Database\Eloquent\Builder|\App\Modules\Member\Models\Member canceled()

 */

-Use safe defaults for attributes
+5. Use safe defaults for attributes:

 php

-Use custom EloquentBuilder classes to simplify models
+6. Use custom EloquentBuilder classes for models with 3+ query scopes:

 php